Vandanapriyadarshi/Vandanapriyadarshi/README.md

 - 👋 Hi, I’m @Vandana kumari
-- 👀 I’m interested in data d=science
+- 👀 I’m interested in data science
 - 🌱 I’m currently learning computer science and engineering
 - 💞️ I’m looking to collaborate with data science team
 - 📫 How to reach me ...